opencast/opencast/docs/guides/admin/docs/modules/youtubepublication.md

 ```bash
 # curl [Returned direction by the client's browser]
 ```
--Once you have done that, you will receive an answer from Opencast `Received verification code.
+- Once you have done that, you will receive an answer from Opencast

+`Received verification code.
 Closing... `

 - Verify that the key have been saved in `work/opencast/youtube-v3/data-store/store.`